feather-framework/feather-component/README.md

 )
 ```

-###  Using FeatherService
+###  Using FeatherComponent

-See the `FeatherServiceTests` target for a basic service implementation.
+See the `FeatherComponentTests` target for a basic component implementation.